Recap: I've spent the past seven weeks in Bismarck, North Dakota researching my mother's family. On the last page,

 Above right: My mother on her grandfather Henry's farm in 1928.

-Above center: After spending weeks doing research in the North Dakota
+Above left: After spending weeks doing research in the North Dakota

 Heritage Center in Bismarck, last week I found the site of Henry's former farm.
 As I learned, Henry had lost his farm during the Great Depression,